ammorick/ai-learning-journey/README.md

 Most multi-agent frameworks focus on “functionality” and rarely consider “safety”.
 Therefore, I want to design an **external safety brain**: independent, cannot be bypassed by the main logic, pluggable, and backup-friendly.
 This MVP is the verification of that idea.

 ## Current Progress (2026-05-26)
-1. Python basics learned (variables, loops, functions, dicts, sets) 2.Attempted to build an AI (currently a prototype, to be continued) 3.I feel that I am not proficient in building AI.
-I tried to rewrite it, made some minor changes to some parts, and added more detailed comment。。
+1. Python learning (variables, loops, functions, dictionaries, sets)
+2. Attempt to build AI (currently a prototype, to be continued) 2.1 Successfully built AI prototype (2026-05-26)
+  2.2 All functions modularized (except main part) (2026-05-27) 2.3 Optimized expert brain selection, upgraded from single-brain to multi-brain, considering next steps (2026-05-28)
+3. Building Agent still not very proficient, continue daily attempt to rewrite Agent from memory.
 ## Future Plans
 1. Complete MVP (safety monitoring + dual experts)
 2. Add a web interface for easy demonstration